-An on-catch clause of the form on T catch (p_1, p_2) s matches an object o if the type of o is a subtype of T. If T is a malformed type, then performing a match causes a run time error.
+An on-catch clause of the form on T catch (p_1, p_2) s matches an object o if the type of o is a subtype of T. If T is a malformed or deferred type (19.1), then performing a match causes a run time error.

-It is of course a static warning if T is a malformed type (18.1).
+It is of course a static warning if T is a deferred or malformed type.

-An on-catch clause of the form on T catch (p_1, p_2) s introduces a new scope CS in which local variables specified by p_1 and p_2 are defined.
+An on-catch clause of the form on T catch (p_1, p_2) s introduces a new scope CS in which final local variables specified by p_1 and p_2 are defined.
 The statement s is enclosed within CS.
+The static type of p_1 is T and the static type of p_2 is StackTrace.